Convertify - free online image converter

 Lossless to lossless: what changes and what stays

-Both PNG and TIFF store pixel data without lossy compression, so the conversion is bit-exact for the image content.
-A 24-bit PNG and a 24-bit TIFF of the same image contain identical RGB values.
-What changes is the container: PNG uses DEFLATE compression with per-row prediction filters, while TIFF typically uses LZW or ZIP/Deflate compression.
+Both PNG and TIFF store pixel data without lossy compression, so the conversion is bit-exact for the image content: a 24-bit PNG and a 24-bit TIFF of the same image hold identical RGB values.
+What changes is the container.
+PNG uses DEFLATE compression with per-row prediction filters built into the format.
+TIFF is a flexible container that can be stored uncompressed or with lossless schemes such as LZW or ZIP.

-PNG supports a full 8-bit alpha channel (256 levels of opacity per pixel).
-TIFF also supports alpha — stored as an extra sample per pixel — but the handling is more nuanced.
-TIFF defines two alpha types: associated (premultiplied) and unassociated (straight).
-Most professional software expects unassociated alpha in TIFF.
+PNG supports a full 8-bit alpha channel, 256 levels of opacity per pixel.
+TIFF also supports alpha, stored as an extra sample per pixel.
+The format distinguishes associated (premultiplied) and unassociated (straight) alpha, and most professional software expects unassociated alpha.

 16-bit PNG to 16-bit TIFF

-PNG supports 16-bit per channel color (48-bit RGB or 64-bit RGBA).
-TIFF also supports 16-bit per channel — and this is one of the key reasons to convert.
-Many professional editing applications (Photoshop, Lightroom, Capture One) handle 16-bit TIFF more reliably than 16-bit PNG in their import/export pipelines.
+PNG supports 16-bit per channel color (48-bit RGB or 64-bit RGBA), and TIFF supports 16-bit per channel as well.
+This is one of the practical reasons to convert, because several professional editors (Photoshop, Lightroom, Capture One) handle 16-bit TIFF more smoothly than 16-bit PNG in their import and export pipelines.

 When PNG to TIFF makes sense